Leen-Alzebdeh/CMPUT-Final-Project-Predict-Edmonton-Weather/README.md

 ### Linear Regression

-The results of tuning concluded the best model is with no L1 or L2 reguralization and no decay.
-I found the best test risk to be 7.654087.
+The results of tuning concluded the best model is one with learning rate step decay, where the initial rate is 0.5 and the rate reduces by half every 10 epochs.
+I found the best test risk to be 7.615133

 ### Regularization